JB395/Bits-to-Target-and-Difficulty/README.md

 ### waitforblock <blockhash> (timeout)

 Hidden command.
 Used to monitor when blockchain reloading has reached a given block.
-For command line interfaces like qtumd, the command returns after the given block is loaded.
+For command line interfaces like qtumd (not for the qtum-qt GUI wallet), the command returns after the given block is loaded.
 This example waits for Mainnet block 150,000:

 ```
 qtum-cli waitforblock ae4699ac0a8f4d1170767167fd3b0639312850ce33dcb55a0afd0f5c1a88406f